harlydurbin/bovine_demo/README.md

     + Sample cohorts combined using `GATK CombineGVCFs` (cohorts determined in `source_functions/genotyping_cohorts.R`)
     + Joint genotypes called using `GATK GenotypeGVCFs`
 3. After joint genotype calling, INFO field filter values and depth of coverage at each variant on chromosome 28 extracted in `source_functions/filter_eval.snakefile` using `GATK VariantsToTable` and `vcftools --site-mean-depth`.
 Descriptive statistics & distribution of these values explored in `notebooks/qc_eval.Rmd`.
 Results can be found in `html/qc_eval.html` and were used to inform filtering cutoffs in the next step
-4. Variant callset filtered in `source_functions/joint_genotyping.snakefile`
+4. Callset filtered in `source_functions/joint_genotyping.snakefile`
     + Variants restricted to biallelic SNPs using `GATK SelectVariants`
     + Site-level and genotype-level filtering annotated using `GATK VariantFiltration`.
 Then failing sites removed + failing genotypes set to missing using `GATK SelectVariants`
+5. Final callset re-merged then evaluated in `source_functions/joint_genotyping.snakefile`
-5. Chromosome-by-chromosome files concatenated in order to one whole-genome file using `Picard GatherVcfs`
+        + Chromosome-by-chromosome files concatenated to one whole-genome VCF file using `Picard GatherVcfs`
-6. Create summary of the resulting callset using `Picard CollectVariantCallingMetrics` then evaluate in `source_functions/joint_genotyping.Rmd`
+        + Summary generated `Picard CollectVariantCallingMetrics` then evaluate in `source_functions/joint_genotyping.Rmd`
+        + VCF format checked using `GATK ValidateVariants`
-7. Duplicate samples identified using `king` then removed in `source_functions/find_dups.snakefile`
+6. Duplicate samples identified using `king` then removed in `source_functions/find_dups.snakefile`

 ## Meta-data processing